Satisfactory Academic Progress (SAP) Policy and Time Limitations

 - Successful appeals will result in the students being granted the status of Probation (on Appeal) for a specified number of terms.

-- Students granted Probation on Appeal (unless otherwise documented) must earn a minimum term-based GPA of 2.50 and complete 100% of hours attempted.
+- Students granted Probation on Appeal (unless otherwise documented) must earn a minimum term-based GPA of 2.50 and complete 100% of the hours attempted.

 - Students meeting Probation on Appeal standards will be granted continued Probation on Appeal status for the remaining terms with the continuation of the conditions listed above with the requirement to achieve the cumulative SAP standard by the final term of Probation on Appeal.